nj-vs-vh/tasdmc/README.md

 spectral_sampling:
   target: HiRes # HiRes | TASD2015 | E_minus_3; target spectrum for generated MC events
-  aux_log10E_min: # by default spectrum is sampled with log10E_min = input_files.log10E_min,
+  aux_log10E_min: # by default spectrum is sampled starting from input_files.log10E_min,
                   # producing a spectrum with a full range of simulated energies.
-                  # for some applications (e.g. neural net training), spectra with higher minimum
+                  # for some applications (e.g. neural net training), spectra with
-                  # energies are useful as the default one will likely contain only a small sample
+                  # higher minimum energies are useful as the default one will
-                  # of high-energy events
+                  # contain a very small sample of high-energy events
     - 18.95
     - 19.45